paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-633-naval-vessels.md

 ### Statutory Notes

 #### References in Text
-The Toxic Substances Control Act, referred to in subsec. (e), is Pub.
+The Toxic Substances Control Act, referred to in subsec. (d), is Pub.
 L. 94–469, Oct.
 11, 1976, 90 Stat.
 2003, which is classified generally to chapter 53 (§ 2601 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2601 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2601&num=0&edition=prelim) and Tables.

-The Comprehensive Environmental Response, Compensation, and Liability Act of 1980, referred to in subsec. (e), is Pub.
+The Comprehensive Environmental Response, Compensation, and Liability Act of 1980, referred to in subsec. (d), is Pub.
 L. 96–510, Dec.
 11, 1980, 94 Stat.
 2767, which is classified principally to chapter 103 (§ 9601 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9601 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9601&num=0&edition=prelim) and Tables.

-Section 501(c)(3) of the Internal Revenue Code of 1986, referred to in subsec. (f)(1), is classified to [section 501(c)(3) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c/3&num=0&edition=prelim), Internal Revenue Code.
+Section 501(c)(3) of the Internal Revenue Code of 1986, referred to in subsec. (e)(1), is classified to [section 501(c)(3) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c/3&num=0&edition=prelim), Internal Revenue Code.

 #### Prior Provisions
 A prior section 7306, acts Aug.
 10, 1956, ch.
 1041, 70A Stat.
 452; Nov.
 8, 1965, Pub.
 L. 89–348, § 1(10), 79 Stat.
 1311; Nov.
 2, 1966, Pub.
 L. 89–718, § 42, 80 Stat.
 1120; Nov.
 29, 1989, Pub.
 L. 101–189, div.
 A, title XVI, § 1616, 103 Stat.
 1602, related to use of vessels stricken from the Naval Vessel Register for experimental purposes, prior to repeal by Pub.
 L. 103–160, § 824(b).
 See [section 7306a of this title](./chapter-633-naval-vessels.md#section-7306a).

 #### Amendments
+2015—Subsecs. (d) to (f).
+Pub.
+L. 114–92 redesignated subsecs. (e) and (f) as (d) and (e), respectively, and struck out former subsec. (d) which related to congressional notice-and-wait period.

 2013—Pub.
 L. 113–66, § 1022(e)(1), substituted “Vessels stricken from Naval Vessel Register; captured vessels: conveyance by donation” for “Vessels stricken from Naval Vessel Register; captured vessels: transfer by gift or otherwise” in section catchline.

 Subsec. (a).
 Pub.
 L. 113–66, § 1022(a), amended subsec. (a) generally.
 Prior to amendment, text read as follows: “Subject to [section 113 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section113&num=0&edition=prelim), the Secretary of the Navy may transfer, by gift or otherwise, any vessel stricken from the Naval Vessel Register, or any captured vessel, to—